mcfly722/context/README.md

 ...
 ```
 #### 4. Closing
-When you send <b>close</b> signal to your node, your node exits from Go() loop and goroutine closes.
+When you send <b><-close()</b> signal to your node, your node context <b>Go(...){...}</b> exits from its loop and goroutine closes.
 It means, that there are no more child contexts for this node would be created.
-After that, for all subchilds and childs this library sends OnDone() signal and waits till they closes.
-Disposer for any node will fires only after all it childs an subchilds would be disposed.
+After that, for all subchilds and childs this library sends OnDone() signal and waits till they closes hierarchically (parents <b>Disposer()</b>'s closes only after all their childs would be closed).

 #### Recomendations and limitations
  1. you have always use <b>OnDone()</b> signal check and exits from your select loop when it comes, otherwise your parent goroutine hangs on closing
- 2. create new child context only after your context resources initializations and checks occurs.<br> After creating new child context through <b>NewContextFor(...)</b> method, it starts context goroutine, so, all context resources should be already initialized.
+ 2. create new child context only after your context resources initializations and checks occurs.<br> After creating new child context through <b>NewContextFor(...)</b> method, it starts new context goroutine, so, all context resources should be already initialized.
 Do not initialize any resources in your <b>Go(...)</b> method, initialize them before context creating.
+It would be simpler to close them in <b>Dispose()</b> method.
  3. there are no any <b>Schedulers</b>, <b>Values</b> and <b>Close()</b> methods like in original library.
-All this stuff you can easily to do by your self.
+All this stuff you can easily to do by your self in Node{} struct and in select check.
 My purpose here is to create this library as lightweight and as possible.
-Testing tree parallelism for race conditions are really really hard thing.
-I totally rewrites and refactored this small piece of code at least <b>8</b> times, until it becomes as simple and predictable as possible.
+Testing tree parallelism for race conditions are really really hard thing, I totally rewrites and refactored this small piece of code at least <b>8</b> times, until it becomes as simple and predictable as possible.
 <br><br>
 If you have any suggestions or recommendations, please, use issue tracker, I would be glad to help.